 The automatic stay ends when you receive a discharge, your case is dismissed without a discharge, or when the court lifts the stay.
 A knowledgeable attorney can make sure that your case is handled properly to avoid having your case dismissed.

 Free Initial Consultations for Ohio Residents Facing Garnishment

 If you are faced with garnishment of your wages, time is of the essence.
 If you cannot become current in your payments or make another arrangement with your creditor, you may be able to prevent garnishment by filing for bankruptcy or taking other steps.
 An attorney who is experienced with garnishment and bankruptcy law can guide you through the process.
 Contact the experienced and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer today for a FREE INITIAL CONSULTATION.

-We welcome inquiries from clients throughout central and southwestern Ohio.
-From our law offices in Columbus, Dayton and Cincinnati, we have helped countless Ohio residents find new hope and prevent garnishment.
+We welcome inquiries from clients throughout Ohio.
+From our law offices in Columbus, Dayton and Cincinnati, we have helped thousands of Ohio residents find new hope and prevent garnishment.

 Delaying can only make your situation worse, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today at one of our conveniently located office branches at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati), or use our contact form for your free consultation.